fdemirci224/DFOTr.jl/README.md

 ## Installation

 This package is not yet registered.
-You can add it locally during development or directly from a Git URL once published.
+You can add it locally during development.

 - From a Git URL
   ```julia